 One of the greatest perks of home ownership is that it is an investment and that it helps an individual build equity in an asset.
 With rental prices climbing higher, home ownership is an opportunity to lock into a monthly rate- and over time, owning a home can be cheaper than rent.
 This is partially due to extremely low mortgage interest rates- but rates are expected to climb steadily over the next two years.
 Potential buyers who choose to wait will likely have a higher rate in the future, leading to higher monthly payments, and restricting how much house they can purchase.

 Buying a home is without a doubt, a huge commitment, and the biggest purchase most people will make in their lifetime.
 With that said, it also can provide security, stability, a sense of ownership, and is many individual’s primary asset.
 It is understandable that many young adults are not sure if they are ready to take the plunge, but as I have explained, there are several reasons why they may with to consider purchasing a property now.
 If you are interested in learning more about the home ownership process, contact a qualified Realtor today.
-I assist home buyers looking for homes in Dayton, Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I assist home buyers looking for homes in Dayton, Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.